Lomatia fraseri: Taxonomy

 Scottish botanist Robert Brown described Lomatia fraseri in his 1830 work Supplementum primum Prodromi florae Novae Hollandiae, from a specimen that had been collected in the Sydney district (then known as Port Jackson) by Charles Fraser in 1818.
 George Bentham lumped L. fraseri and L ilicifolia together, treating them as one species in his 1870 work Flora Australiensis.

 Hybrids have been recorded with the river lomatia (Lomatia myricoides) on the Southern Tablelands, resulting in plants resembling L. fraseri but less hairy, and with crinkle bush (L. silaifolia) in the New England area, resulting in plants with highly variable leaf shapes and hairy leaf undersides.
 Hybrids with native holly (L. ilicifolia) have been recorded, the resulting plants having variable hairiness and prickliness.
 Analysis of chloroplast DNA showed that there is extensive hybridization between the five species (L. arborescens, L. fraseri, L. ilicifolia, L. myricoides and L. silaifolia) of mainland southeastern Australia, though each is distinct enough to warrant species status.

 Distribution and habitat

-Lomatia fraseri has a disjunct distribution, being found the New England district of northern New South Wales north to Tenterfield and from Budawang National Park in southern New South Wales into eastern and central Victoria to the Otway Ranges.
+Lomatia fraseri has a disjunct distribution, being found in the New England district of northern New South Wales north to Tenterfield and from Budawang National Park in southern New South Wales into eastern and central Victoria to the Otway Ranges.
 It is found in rainforest margins in mountainous regions.
 Often found in gullies in Victoria, it grows more in open woodland and heath in New South Wales.

+Lomatia frasieri has been documented as being naturalised in New Zealand.